 Qatar: Country and Foreign Investment

-Qatar is a Middle Eastern peninsula jutting north into the Persian Gulf.
-The country shares a border with Saudi Arabia, and is located between Bahrain to the northwest and the United Arab Emirates to the southeast; Iran lies north across the water.
+Qatar consists of a peninsula jutting north into the Persian Gulf and some nearby islets.
+It borders with Saudi Arabia to the south and the United Arab Emirates to the southeast; the island of Bahrain lies to the northwest.
+Iran lies north across the Gulf.

-The climate is mild in winter (October-April), but intensely hot and at times humid in the summer months, with temperatures reaching in excess of 55°C. Rain averages 100mm per year, falling mostly in the winter months.
-The peninsula is prone to occasional violent dust storms.
-Qatar’s water supply comes mainly from desalinated seawater.
+The climate is mild in winter (October-April), but intensely hot and at times humid in the summer months, with temperatures sometimes exceeding 55°C. Rainfall occurs mostly in the winter months and is very slight, averaging only 100mm per year.
+The peninsula is occasionally prone to violent dust storms.
+Qatar’s water supply mainly comes from desalinated seawater.